Ua mau ke`ea o ka`aina i ka pono…

 Our beautiful ahu pohaku, stone marker identifying the boundary between the ahupua`a of Kane`ohe and Kailua, was re-dedicated December 6, 2013, at Castle Junction.
 Mahalo to all who donated to the Ahu Pohaku fund, set up at Hawaii Maoli, to defray the costs for rebuilding this important cultural monument.
 Ph.
 235-8111 at the Ko`olaupoko Hawaiian Civic Club or 394-0050 at Hawaii Maoli if youwould like to donate.
 For more information.CLICK HERE

 Calling all musicians, and song writers!
 The Ko’olaupoko Hawaiian Civic Club is happy to announce the return of NA MELE KO’OLAUPOKO Original Song Competition!!!
 Please call our office for more information.
-Applications will be available online soon!!!
+Click here for more information or to download ENTRY FORM!

 Cultural Service at Ha`iku Valley -